LeonardoMontella/RobotProgramming/README.md

 rosrun simple_rviz simple_rviz
 ```

 These commands will initialize, build, and run the node.
+(Do this for the first time and whenever you made a change inside the .ccp file)